mjrosi/PriceProphet-PP5/README.md

 ### **Page 4: Predict House price (BR2)**

-* State business requirement 2

-  * The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.
+* Our client wishes to leverage machine learning capabilities to predict the sale prices of her four inherited homes, as well as any other house located in Ames, Iowa.
+Here are the features on this page:

-* This page displays the 4 houses' attributes and their respective predicted sale price.

-* It displays a message informing the summed predicted price for all 4 inherited houses.
+* A notification feature that aggregates and presents the total predicted sale price for all four inherited houses.

-* Set of interactive input widgets that allow a user to provide real-time house data to predict the sale price.
+* A series of interactive widgets designed to accept and process real-time house data, empowering users to estimate prospective sale prices instantly.

-* "Predict Sale Price" button that serves the new house data to our ML pipelines, and predicts the sale price of the house.
+* A dedicated "Predict Sale Price" button that takes newly entered house data, passes it through our robust machine learning pipelines, and returns an estimated sale price for any house in Ames, Iowa.

 <details>